-You can use any styled shoot to get more clients:
+You can use any styled shoot to get more bookings for your photography business:

-- One well-connected engaged couple who models for your wedding styled shoot can send you dozens of prospective clients!
+- One well-connected engaged couple who models for your wedding styled shoot can send you dozens of prospective customers!

 - One community-involved family who participates in a portrait styled shoot can connect you to an entire network of photo-loving families!

 - One gregarious business owner who sits for a portrait styled shoot can attract a thriving group of successful headshot clients!

 People are attracted to passion.
 When you’re photographing scenes and subjects that light a fire in your soul, that excitement spills over into your portfolio, your social media, your website, and your communications with potential clients.